New Orleans Whiplash Lawyer

 Let attorney John S. Williams help you get compensation

+You can get whiplash from even a minor car accident.
 An injury that is most frequently associated with rear-end accidents, whiplash can also cause damage to the lower back and spine.
-Depending on the severity of the injury, treatment for whiplash may include:
+Treatment for moderate or severe whiplash may include:

 - Prescription medication

 - Wearing a foam collar for stability

 In order to receive appropriate medical care, you will need to receive the proper diagnosis.
 This may mean that your doctor will order an imaging test to reveal the full extent of the damage.
 An imaging test such as an X-ray, MRI, or CT scan can help the doctor determine the best treatment plan for you.

 As you can imagine, medical expenses can quickly begin to pile up when you get whiplash from a car accident.
 On top of that, you may not be able to work while you recover and you may need to hire someone to help you with the everyday things you can no longer do, such as driving and taking care of chores around the house.

 Unfortunately, insurance companies are notorious for challenging injury claims involving whiplash.
 There is an age-old stereotype that whiplash is a made-up injury that is easily exaggerated, but the reality is whiplash is very real and often very painful.

 If you need help getting compensation for your whiplash injury, call The Law Offices of John S. Williams, LLC right away.
 Attorney John S. Williams is a lawyer who won’t let the insurance company downplay your accident and can help you get the compensation you’re entitled to.
 John is known for treating clients like family and always fights for what’s right, what’s fair and what’s just.

 According to the Mayo Clinic, the signs and symptoms of whiplash include: